 Photo provided by the Cincinnati Police Department

 Job Alert – Cincinnati Police Officer recruiting is now open.
-Apply today and launch an amazing career in law enforcement with tremendous opportunity for growth and development!
+Apply today and launch an amazing career in law enforcement with tremendous opportunities for growth and development!

 Text CincyPD to 797979 for more information and updates!

-The Cincinnati Police Department is an award-winning, nationally-recognized law enforcement agency that uses evidence-based policing, intelligence-driven strategies, community involvement and technology to make Cincinnati one of the safest cities in Ohio.
-To continue this trend, the Department is especially seeking candidates with technology/data management expertise, social media experience, ability to speak multiple languages, military experience and college credits/college degrees.
+The Cincinnati Police Department is an award-winning, nationally recognized law enforcement agency that uses evidence-based policing, intelligence-driven strategies, community involvement and technology to make Cincinnati one of the safest cities in Ohio.
+To continue this trend, the Department is especially seeking candidates with technology/data management expertise, social media experience, the ability to speak multiple languages, military experience and college credits/college degrees.

 Interested persons must be at least 21 years old at the time of appointment (upon completion of the 28-week training academy), have a high school diploma or equivalent (GED) and be eligible to work in the United States with a valid driver’s license.
 Persons ages 19 and older who are interested in becoming a police officer are encouraged to apply to take the next recruit exam before January 31, 2020.